artexmg/rockstars-setup/docs/source/installputtyWindows.rst

     :scale: 50 %

     Make sure to keep the file extension as ppk

+.. _ssh_public_key:

 Next, we need to select the public key.
 Right click on the area where the publick key is displayed, and then click *select all* and then copy.

 Then, open Notepad and paste the value and save it as *.txt* (do not use a different format or the key would be altered).
+Keep this file at hand, :ref:`it will be used in a follow step to create the remote authorization file<auth_file>`.

 .. figure:: ./images/keygen_5.png
     :alt: alt textt
     :align: center
     :scale: 50 %

+    select all

 .. figure:: ./images/keygen_6.png
     :alt: alt textt
     :align: center
     :scale: 50 %

-    Select and copy your public key
+    then copy your public key

 .. admonition:: saving public key file from PuTTYgen